 Admission Requirements

-• For graduates of other relevant bachelor’s programmes, mastery of the following learning outcomes is required for admission:
+For graduates of other relevant bachelor’s programmes, mastery of the following learning outcome:

 • Knowledge and skills in the basics of agricultural sciences, i.e. chemistry, physics, mathematics or statistics, zoology or anatomy and physiology of farm animals, botany, microbiology, genetics and economics.